Spice Up Your Home Meals with Serrano Pepper

 Serrano peppers are heavy feeders, so make sure that you use a balanced vegetable fertilizer for your soil.
 Given how these chili peppers like to feed voraciously, you’ll need to reapply fertilizer once a month.
 Water the soil properly after each feeding.

-Throughout the growing season of the serrano pepper plant, make sure you water it frequently.
+Throughout the serrano pepper plant’s growing season, ensure you water it frequently.
 Do deep watering once every three or four days.
 During extremely hot days, make sure you check the soil often.
 You’ll notice that the top layer of the soil will often be dry.
-If the soil is moist about 1.5 inches down, however, hold off on another deep watering.
+However, if the soil is moist about 1.5 inches down, hold off on another deep watering.

 Harvesting Serrano Peppers